lemon-aide-dev/Web-Development-Projects-in-college-days/FruitfulFinds Fruit Shop/README.md

 # FruitfulFinds Fruit Shop

-A web development project using HTML, CSS, PHP, and JS
+A web development project using HTML, CSS, JS, PHP and MySQL